Japan-US launch talks to resolve dispute over tariffs | Business

 US and Japanese officials agreed Monday to launch talks aimed at settling a dispute over American tariffs on imports of Japanese steel and aluminum.

-The agreement came in a meeting between visiting U.S. Commerce Secretary Gina Raimondo and Japan's industry minister, Koichi Hagiuda.
+The agreement came in a meeting between visiting US Commerce Secretary Gina Raimondo and Japan's minister of economy, trade and industry, Koichi Hagiuda, Japanese officials said.

+Excess steel and aluminum capacity has worsened over the decades as China ramped up its output to levels that dwarf production by other nations.
+China produced 1.06 billion tons of crude steel in 2020, according to the World Steel Association.
+The next largest producer, India, put out 100 million tons, while Japan produced 83.7 million tons and the US nearly 73 million tons.

+China also accounts for more than half of all world aluminum output.

-The two sides also issued a statement saying they will set up the “Japan-U.S. Commercial and Industrial Partnership.”
-The Commerce Department and Japan's Ministry of Economy, Trade and Industry said they are “committed to working through JUCIP to strengthen the competitiveness, resiliency, and security of both economies.”
+The two sides also issued a statement saying they will set up the "Japan-US Commercial and Industrial Partnership."
+The Commerce Department and Japan's Ministry of Economy, Trade and Industry said they are "committed to working through JUCIP to strengthen the competitiveness, resiliency, and security of both economies."
+"It is so important for both of our countries and coordination in these key areas is essential for our global economic recovery, and our ability to seize our opportunities in a post-pandemic world," Raimondo said in opening remarks to the meeting.

+She said "the Department of Commerce's commitment to Japan is unwavering, as is our desire to strengthen our economic partnerships with like-minded countries".

+Raimondo is expected to visit Malaysia and Singapore after Tokyo.
+Tai is visiting Japan for several days beginning Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)